About the Twitter API

 While the Twitter API v2 is the primary Twitter API, the platform currently supports previous versions (v1.1, Gnip 2.0) as well.
 We recommend that all users start with v2 as this is where all future innovation will happen.

 The Twitter API v2 includes a few access levels to help you scale your usage on the platform.
-In general, new accounts can quickly sign up for free, Essential access.
-Should you want additional access, you may choose to apply for free Elevated access and beyond.
+In general, new accounts can quickly sign up for Basic access.
+Should you want additional access, you may choose to apply for Enterprise access.

 |Project limits||1 Project||1 Project||1 Project|